emanuelmfonseca/single-cell-sequencing-migration/README.md

 # Single-Cell Sequencing Migration Pipeline

-This repository contains a bioinformatics pipeline designed to process simulated single-cell sequencing data.
+This repository contains a bioinformatics pipeline designed to process single-cell sequencing data.
 The pipeline automates the processing of FASTQ files and manages the data using a cloud infrastructure.
 It is optimized for scalability and efficiency, reducing the need for manual intervention.

 ## Table of Contents
 - [Introduction](#introduction)